opf/openproject/docs/system-admin-guide/calendars-and-dates/README.md

    - For more information on the way the first week of the year is computed according to ISO standards, see [wikipedia](https://en.wikipedia.org/wiki/ISO_week_date#First_week)
 5. Do not forget to **save** your changes.

+> [!NOTE]
-> **Info:** Configuration options related to aggregation time (the time interval in which different user activities are displayed as one set of actions) have been moved to the [Emails and notifications](../emails-and-notifications/) section.
+> Configuration options related to aggregation time (the time interval in which different user activities are displayed as one set of actions) have been moved to the [Emails and notifications](../emails-and-notifications/) section.

 ## Calendar subscriptions